powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 rpool   232G  6.19G   226G         -      -     2%  1.00x  ONLINE  -
 ```

+The `lsblk` output matches the requested MAAS storage configuration.
+Parted output shows how the file system is using ZFS and the `zfs` and `zpool` commands show the pool used by the ZFS root.

 ## ZFS Snapshots & Rollback

 One of the key features of ZFS is the ability to provide snapshots.
-This demonstrates how to take a snapshot and rollback based on that snapshot.
+The following demonstrates how to take a snapshot and rollback the entire or part of the filesytem based on that snapshot.

 ### Snapshot

 To manually take a snapshot, provide the path to the ZFS filesystem and a snapshot name in the format `filesystem@snapshot_name`.
 Destroying the snapshot is similarly done with the name of the snapshot.
-Keep in mind that ZFS datasets cannot be destroyed if a snapshot of the dataset exists.
+Note that ZFS datasets cannot be destroyed if a snapshot of the dataset exists.

 ```shell
 $ sudo zfs snapshot rpool/ROOT/zfsroot@initial